sandialabs/GenTen/README.md

           | -- opt_gnu_openmp
 ```

-Of course that structure isn't required, but modifying it will require
-adjusting the paths in the scripts below.
+Of course that structure isn't required, but modifying it will require adjusting the paths in the scripts below.

-Genten is built using [CMake](cmake.org), an open-souce build system
-that supports multiple operating systems.
-You must download and install
-CMake to build Genten.
+GenTen is built using [CMake](cmake.org), an open-souce build system that supports multiple operating systems.
+You must download and install CMake to build Genten.

-Using our example above, the genten source goes in
-top-level/genten/genten.
-To build the code with CMake,
-we create a simple bash script (in top-level/genten/genten/build/opt_gnu_openmp),
-such as the following:
+Using our example above, the GenTen source goes in top-level/genten/genten.
+To build the code with CMake, we create a simple bash script (in top-level/genten/genten/build/opt_gnu_openmp), such as the following:

 ```
 #!/bin/bash